Mechanical projects

 -

-Results Visualization & Analysis: The simulation results are visualized using several advanced methods:
+Results Visualization & Analysis: The simulation results

 - Flow Trajectories (`Lignes de courant`): The primary visualization shows flow trajectories colored by fluid temperature.
 This provides an intuitive look at how the hot (red) and cold (blue) streams interact and mix at the junction, creating a thermal gradient.
 The display is toggled between arrows (`Flèches`) and animated spheres (`Sphères`) to show particle paths.

-- Cut Plots (`Plans de visualisation`): A 2D cut plot is used to analyze parameters across a cross-section of the pipe.
+Cut Plots (`Plans de visualisation`): A 2D cut plot is

 - A **Temperature Contour Plot** shows the thermal distribution, clearly highlighting the mixing zone between the hot and cold fluids.